-- 3. Summary of the subbasins, - 4.
-Growth projections and consumptive water use estimates; - 5.
+- 4. Growth projections and consumptive water use estimates; - 5.
 Description of the recommended actions and projects identified to offset the future permit-exempt domestic water use in WRIA 14; - 6.
 Explanation of recommended policy, monitoring, adaptive management and implementation measures; and - 7.
 Evaluation and consideration of the net ecological benefits.